dragonblocks/dragonblocks_alpha/BUILDING.md

 	- Debian: `apt-get install libsqlite3-dev`
 	- Arch: `pacman -S sqlite3`

-- The client requires Freetype2, GLFW and GLEW.
+- The client requires GLFW and GLEW.
-	- Debian: `apt-get install libglfw3-dev libglew-dev libfreetype-dev`
+	- Debian: `apt-get install libglfw3-dev libglew-dev`
-	- Arch: `pacman -S freetype2 glfw glew`
+	- Arch: `pacman -S glfw glew`

 If you plan to build GLFW and GLEW from source, you still need their build dependencies, refer to: